mre/endler.dev/content/2020/rust-compile-times/index.md

 ## What's Next?

 Phew!
-That was a long list.
-If you have any additional tips, please [let me know](https://github.com/mre/mre.github.io/issues).
+That was a long list. 😅 If you have any additional tips, please [let me know](https://github.com/mre/mre.github.io/issues).

 If compiler performance is something you're interested in, why not [collaborate on a tool](https://github.com/rust-lang/measureme/issues/51) to see what user code is causing rustc to use lots of time?

-Also, once you're done optimizing your build times, how about optimizing runtime next?
+Also, once you're done optimizing your build times, how about optimizing _runtimes_ next?
 My friend [Pascal Hertleif](https://twitter.com/killercup/) has a [nice article](https://deterministic.space/high-performance-rust.html) on that.